ukgovdatascience/rap_companion/13-publication.md

 In RStudio, you can click the "Knit with Parameters" option in the Knit dropdown menu to set parameters, render, and preview the report in a single user friendly step.
 You can customise the dialog by setting other options in the header.
 See <http://rmarkdown.rstudio.com/developer_parameterized_reports.html#parameter_user_interfaces> for more details.

+## RMarkdown exercises

+MoJ have created this [useful resource](https://github.com/moj-analytical-services/rmarkdown_training) for practising your RMarkdown.
+Should be relevant to Civil Servants seeking a "real" example to reproduce.

 ## Further Reading

 R Markdown is still relatively young, and is still growing rapidly.
 The best place to stay on top of innovations is the official R Markdown website: <http://rmarkdown.rstudio.com> and <https://rmarkdown.rstudio.com/articles.html>.